 Miles & More Mileage Bargains Examples

-If you remember the heyday of Miles & More Mileage Bargains, with hundreds of eligible routes in business, premium economy, and economy class, the July 2025 offerings might feel a bit disappointing.
-Hopefully, this is just a sign of the program ramping back up, because only two routes from North America to Europe are currently eligible — and neither departs from the United States.
+If you remember the heyday of Miles & More Mileage Bargains, with hundreds of eligible routes in business, premium economy, and economy class, the September 2025 offerings might feel a bit disappointing — just like last month’s did.
+We figured the last couple of months was simply the program ramping back up, but this appears to be the new normal.

 Credit: Miles & More